vasu31dev/playwright-ts-template/README.md

 #### CLI Installation

-This method makes setup easy by avoiding the long steps in the manual installation guide.
-It automatically installs all the dependencies, libraries and playwright browsers necessary to start with your frame work.
+This method makes setup easy by avoiding the long steps in the manual installation process.
+It automatically installs all the dependencies, libraries, playwright browsers, lint & prettier configurations, winston logger and husky pre-commit hook that are necessary to start with your project.
 Initializing the project, also intitialises a new Git repository if neither the current nor the parent directory is a Git repository.
 Please refer to the installation guide [here](https://github.com/vasu31dev/playwright-ts-cli#installation) for more information on the instructions.

 #### Manual Installation